 Step#2 (no evidence of copper on the patch)

-Apply the second application of Wipe-Out or Patch-Out™ …….the “proof test” application, and let it set another 20 minutes.
+Apply the second application of Wipe-Out or Patch-Out™ …….the “proof test” application, and let it set another 10 minutes.
 If you do not get any color on the patch after this second application, you then know that the initial application really did clean the barrel.
-You may the proceed shooting groups of three shots, cleaning after each group of three.
-I normally will fire around 10 groups of three shots.
-I am interested to see if the groups are tightening The barrel will tell you if it is copper fouling by the patch color.
-If I am not getting blue on the patch, I normally will increase to four shot groups, cleaning in between each fired group.
-If I still have no evidence of copper on the patch after a four shot group, I will then progress to five shot groups.
-The barrel will tell you if it is copper fouling by the evidence left on the patch.
+You may the proceed shooting 5 three shots, cleaning 20 minutes after each group of three.
+I normally will fire around 5 groups of three shots.
+I am interested to see if the groups are getting smaller.
+The barrel will tell you what you are removing by the patch color.

 The barrel may still show evidence of copper after total 100 rounds has been fired in groups of two, three, four or five .
 That is not indicative of anything other than the fact that this barrel will copper foul easily and it will need to be cleaned more often.